 | Payments | — | ✓ |

-Choose SwiftShip if you prioritize Onboarding and In-app purchases.
-Choose Native Express if Auth and Database are more important to your project.
+Choose SwiftShip if you prioritize In-app purchases and Onboarding.
+Choose Native Express if AI and Analytics are more important to your project.

 SwiftShip costs $129 and includes 2 features.
 Native Express costs $179 and includes 6 features.
-SwiftShip uniquely offers Onboarding, In-app purchases.
-Native Express uniquely offers Auth, Database, Notifications.
+SwiftShip uniquely offers In-app purchases, Onboarding.
+Native Express uniquely offers AI, Analytics, Auth.

 SwiftShip is cheaper at $129, which is $50 less than Native Express ($179).